ggstuart/pyschelling/README.md

 pyschelling
 ===========

-A simple agent-based implementation of Schelling's segregation.
+A simple agent-based implementation of Schelling's segregation model.

 Installation
 ------